dsa-t/openssl-curl-android/README.md

 # openssl-curl-android

-Compile openssl and curl for Android
+Compile openssl and curl for Android.

 ## Prerequisites